-The Soviet Union recruited more than 2,500 Nazi scientists… but their programs were less successful
+The Soviet Union recruited more than 2,500 Nazi scientists… but its programs were less successful

 But the U.S. wasn’t the only nation to leverage the expertise of former Nazi scientists.
 In fact, the Soviet Union’s less-discussed equivalent effort, known as Operation Osoaviakhim, was even larger in scope.

 Over the course of just hours on October 22, 1946, an estimated 6,500 Nazi scientists and others throughout all Soviet-occupied territories were drafted at gunpoint and loaded into 92 freight trains and relocated elsewhere within Soviet territory.
-Several hundred of these new “recruits” were transported to the remote and extremely isolated island in Lake Seliger, about 300 miles from the Soviet capital in Moscow, specifically to work on new Soviet ballistic missile programs with direct ties to the nation’s nuclear and space-based aspirations.
+Several hundred of these new “recruits” were transported to the remote and extremely isolated island of Lake Seliger, about 300 miles from Moscow, specifically to work on new Soviet ballistic missile programs with direct ties to the nation’s nuclear and space-based aspirations.